-- (1) Configure the LDP label management mode - 1) Configure the LDP label retention mode - 2) Configure the LDP label advertisement mode - 3) Configure the LDP label control mode
+- (1) Configure the LDP label management mode - 1) Configure the LDP label retention mode - 2) Configure the LDP label advertisement mode

-3) Configure the LDF label Co Command Explanation Router Configuration Mode label-retention-mode {conservative liberal} Optional Configure the global label retention mode: Conservative or Liberal; it is liberal by default advertisement-mode {downstream-on-demand downstrea m-unsolicited} Optional Configure the global label advertisement mode: downstream-on-demand or downstream-Unsolicited.
+3) Configure the LDP label control mode

+Command Explanation Router Configuration Mode label-retention-mode {conservative liberal} Optional Configure the global label retention mode: Conservative or Liberal; it is liberal by default advertisement-mode {downstream-on-demand downstrea m-unsolicited} Optional Configure the global label advertisement mode: downstream-on-demand or downstream-Unsolicited.
 This mode relates with the other two.
 The change of it will change the label retention mode and the global label path control mode at the same time.
-It is downstream-unsolicited by default control-mode {ordered independent} Optional Configure the global label retention mode: Ordered or independent; it is independent by default Interface Configuration Mode Idp label-retention-mode {conservative liberal} Optional Configure the label retention mode of the interface; the default value is the same as the global configuration.
+It is downstream-unsolicited by default control-mode {ordered independent} Optional Configure the global label retention mode: Ordered or independent ; it is independent by default Interface Configuration Mode Idp label-retention-mode {conservative liberal} Optional Configure the label retention mode of the interface; the default value is the same as the global configuration.
 If the configuration differs with the global one, the interface configuration will take effect.

-Optional ldp adver tisement-mode Configure the label advertisement mode of the {downstream- usement-mode interface; the default value is the same as the , m_uncolicited\ global configuration.
-If the configuration differs on-demand downstream-unsolicited} with the global one, the interface configuration will take effect.
+Idp advertisement-mode {downstream-on-demand downstream-unsolicited} Optional Configure the label advertisement mode of the interface; the default value is the same as the global configuration.
+If the configuration differs with the global one, the interface configuration will take effect.

-- (2) Configure LDP loop detection - 1) Enable/disable LDP loop detection
+(2) Configure LDP loop detection

+1) Enable/disable LDP loop detection